Sierra Leone chance 'a huge honour' for Caulker

 Although he is still waiting for clearance from Fifa, he played in one of the friendlies - a non-Fifa sanctioned match against a team of locally-based Moroccan players, which Sierra Leone lost 2-1.

-Caulker believes the Leone Stars have good players and hopes the team cam impress when they return to the Nations Cup after a 25-year absence.
+Caulker believes the Leone Stars have good players and hopes the team can impress when they return to the Nations Cup after a 25-year absence.

 "I was with the team for a few days in Morocco and watched them in action against South Sudan and The Gambia," he said.